joshwalters34/Portfolio/README.md

 My motivation for this website is to have a central location to display my work for potential employers.

 ### Image of my website
-View and image of my [Website](assets/images/website-screenshot.png)
+View an image of my [Website](assets/images/website-screenshot.png)

 ### website address
 Visit my [Website](https://joshwalters34.github.io/Portfolio/)